Occupational Health and Safety

 Various types of training based on the Industrial Health and Safety Act

-(for workplace managers, health supervisors, covering the use of industrial robots, safety equipment, etc.)
+(for workplace managers and health supervisors, covering the use of industrial robots and safety equipment, etc.)

 Competence training